 Overall roadblocks to problem-solving techniques

-Many of these practices and the attitudes related to solving such issues should become a part of your overall agency culture and migration consultants management CRM.
+Many of these practices and the attitudes related to solving such issues should become a part of your overall agency culture.
 These are general things for you to keep in mind, to avoid roadblocks in the problem-solving process and move ahead efficiently.

 - Don’t let old bad habits persist in your migration professional workplace

 - Overcome the fear of trying out new ideas